 e obtain certified copy of entry of birth of child.

 2 Having prepared the necessary documents and the applicants having sworn the affidavit, file the above documents with the adoption clerk of the relevant County Court.
-Stamp duty is payable on the summons.
+The prescribed fee is payable on the summons.

-3 Serve the following documents on the “guardian” of the child (see (4), below, for the definition of “guardian”):
+3 In accordance with rule 13, serve the following documents on the “guardian” of the child (see (4), below, for the definition of “guardian”):

-a copy of the affidavit of applicants with exhibits;
+a a copy of the applicants’ affidavit, with exhibits;

-d order dispensing with consent (if required), or copy of dispensation application if order not yet granted.
+d an order dispensing with consent (if required), or a copy of the dispensation application if the order has not yet been granted.

 4 Note that “guardian of the child” is defined in sections 4(1) and 46 of the Adoption Act: